-The bar is open at 212 Carroll St. #130, in a 1440-square-foot tasting room that a release says is inspired by the look and feel of an intimate European cocktail lounge.
+The bar is opening at 212 Carroll St. #130, in a 1,440-square-foot tasting room that a release says is inspired by the look and feel of an intimate European cocktail lounge.

 38 & Vine is from realtor Jennifer Demel and her husband, Sam Demel, a former Diamondback pitcher.
 The couple met at Texas Christian University.
 After graduation, Sam was drafted by the MLB's Oakland Athletics and spent five years as a major league player.

 They envisioned a place for exploring wine in a comfortable, enjoyable environment.

 The space features a 25-foot wall lined with 42 speciality wines.
 An innovative dispenser system will allow customers to serve themselves by sliding their card to select three pour sizes: a 1-ounce sip, a 2-ounce taste, and a 5-ounce glass.
 This approach lets customers try rare wines or sample a variety before deciding on a selection for the night.